(gra NI se tron)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience headache, diarrhea, insomnia, or constipation.
-Have patient report immediately to prescriber severe dizziness, passing out, shortness of breath, angina, tachycardia, abnormal heartbeat, severe loss of strength and energy, chills, pharyngitis, abnormal movements, abdominal edema, abdominal pain, severe skin irritation, or signs of serotonin syndrome (dizziness, severe headache, agitation, hallucinations, tachycardia, abnormal heartbeat, flushing, tremors, sweating a lot, change in balance, severe nausea, or severe diarrhea) (HCAHPS).
+• Patient may experience headache, diarrhea, insomnia, or heartburn.
+Have patient report immediately to prescriber severe dizziness, passing out, shortness of breath, angina, tachycardia, abnormal heartbeat, severe loss of strength and energy, chills, pharyngitis, abnormal movements, abdominal edema, abdominal pain, severe skin irritation, injection site pain or irritation, signs of infection or persistent bleeding, hard or tight skin at injection site, severe constipation, or signs of serotonin syndrome (dizziness, severe headache, agitation, hallucinations, tachycardia, abnormal heartbeat, flushing, tremors, sweating a lot, change in balance, severe nausea, or severe diarrhea) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.